Copyright (c) Simon Kohaut, Honda Research Institute Europe GmbH, Felix Divo, and contributors

 Args:

-coordinates: A list of locations to append or matrix of coordinates
+coordinates: A list of locations or a matrix of coordinates to append.

-values: The default value to assign to all locations
+value: The default value to assign to all new locations.

 """